SpenceKonde/UsefulArduinoPosts/Troubleshooting/Upload_Problems.md

 ### Do you have the right board selected?
 1. Open the Tools -> Board submenu.
 Select the board you are using.
-2. Open Tools menu - if you see new sub-menus have appeared, make sure you have selectected the correct board.
+2. Open Tools menu - if you see new sub-menus have appeared, make sure you have made the correct selection for your board from each of them.

 ### Do you have the right port selected?
 1. Connect board to computer (via USB port for board connected via on-board serial adapter, or with external USB-serial adapter for a board without one).